 When you use this command you just undo the last commits, but the changes you have made will be stored in your working tree, and on your index, so the git commit command will create a commit with the same changes as the commits you "undo" before.
 Instead of HEAD~x, you can use a commit hash.

 The following command reverts the changes of the given commit and creates a new commit with the reverted changes.

 The git commit --amend is used to edit the latest commits.
 Instead of creating a completely new commit, you can run this command for combining staged changes with the previous commit.
 To do that, stage your changes and run the following command:

 This command will open your Editor and let you change the message.
 The new changes will be added to the amended commit.

 If you want to change the latest commit message, you can run this command without any staged changes::

 git commit --amend -m "This is the correct message"

 If you want to add some changes beside changing the commit message, then you can stage your changes as usual and, then, commit again:

 git add some/changed/file.ext git commit --amend -m "commit message"

-This will create a new branch named new_branch_without_my_last_commit and switch to that state.
-The repo will be on a new history timeline where your last commit doesn’t exist.
+This will create a new branch named <new-branch-name> and switch to that.
+The branch will be on a new history timeline where your last commits don’t exist.